I have a summer rule, as soon as the water is warm enough, I take the minions to the beach at least once a week.

 How cool is that?

 I’ve mentioned before how much thought Method puts into design.
 Look closely, do the bumps on the bottle remind you of anything?
-The ocean plastic bottles are designed to look like sea urchins and they remind me of the shells I used to buy each year in Myrtle Beach at the souvenir shops on the strip.
+The ocean plastic bottles are designed to look like sea urchins and they remind me of the sea shells I used to buy each year in Myrtle Beach at the souvenir shops on the strip.
 The dark grey color occurs naturally as a result of the production process.
 I like the interesting blend of industrial and organic that results from the design.

 Why is Method bothering with using ocean plastic?